I’ve become so Numb, I can’t feel you there ~ Linkin Park

 These are mostly logical things to do to protect yourself.
 My best advice, though, is to find a book called “The Gift of Fear” by Gavin de Becker.
 This book has invaluable information on recognizing your own intuition and some helpful hints on recognizing potential problem people around you.
 I hope this helps you avoid similar problems.
 There is nothing like finding another human being with a shared experience to put things in perspective! ~Jackie

 Update 2009: There were some events in my life which caused me to try to find my ex husband.
 I did find him on a popular social networking site.
 He seems to have grown up a bit now, and has apologized for everything he put me through which has given me some sense of closure.
-However, the emotional scars from this experience have kept me single for a long time and I am still not sure I am ready to allow someone new into my life.
-I am very leary of anyone who lies to me and I still second guess my judgements.
-I love the movie "Walk the Line".
-It gives me some hope that maybe some day a woman with a past such as mine will still find someone special to share life with.
+However, the emotional scars from this experience have given me some harsh life lessons.
+I am leary of anyone who lies to me and I still second guess my judgements at times.

 Many people believe in the idea that you should never hit a woman.
 While this is true, physical scars can heal.
 It is emotional scars that are the most damaging.